Laboratory Astrophysics and Cluster Physics Group

-The Laboratory Astrophysics and Cluster Physics Group of the Max Planck Institute for Astronomy, Heidelberg, at the Institute of Solid State Physics results from a cooperation between the Max Planck Institute and the Friedrich Schiller University.
-Inaugurated in February 2003, it is conducted by Prof. Dr. Thomas Henning and Dr. Cornelia Jäger.
+The research of the Laboratory Astrophysics and Cluster Physics Group is devoted to fundamental astrophysical questions that can be answered by laboratory experiments, with particular emphasis on condensation, irradiation-induced processing, and spectroscopy of cosmic dust grains and molecules.
+The Laboratory Astrophysics and Cluster Physics Group at the Institute of Solid State Physics results from a cooperation between the Max Planck Institute for Astronomy in Heidelberg and the Friedrich Schiller University.
+Inaugurated in February 2003, it is now led by PD Dr. habil.
+Cornelia Jäger.